hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/selecting-without-a-from-clause.md

 Is perfectly valid in all supported databases, such as MySQL, PostgreSQL and also for Oracle, DB2, and Derby.
 For the last three databases LiveSQL adds the FROM clause behind the scenes.

-In any case, if you prefer to clearly include the `FROM dual` clause (or `FROM sysibm.sysdummy1` clause), LiveSQL accepts it.
-The query above can be written as:
+In any case, if you prefer to clearly include the `FROM dual` or `FROM sysibm.sysdummy1` clauses, LiveSQL accepts them.
+The query above can still be written as:

 ```java
 List<Row> rows = sql.select(sql.val(3).mult(7)).from(sql.DUAL).execute(); // Oracle